CAROL Bike 2 Review and Discount Code

 Two workouts per week will maintain your fitness and 3 will improve it.
 Simple

 Before you start your chosen workout, you can select music, on-screen instructions and even use Bluetooth earbuds.

 Whichever workout you choose, you get to enjoy it on a comfortable and adjustable bike.
 When the bike automatically changes resistance levels, the 14kg flywheel makes the transition in effort feel smooth.
 I compare that to my Wahoo Kickr turbo trainer which I find can apply resistance changes too harshly making it harder to quickly adapt to an increased resistance level.
-These reHIT workouts are going from very low resistance to your maximum resistance in a few short seconds.
+These reHIT workouts are going from very low resistance to maximum resistance in a few short seconds.

 The top of the screen sometimes also shows guided breathing for the recovery periods.
 This is surprisingly difficult but worth persevering with as guided breathing can improve your HRV (see HRV4Biofeedback for more on breathing and HRV).

 Afterwards, your workout is scored so that you can check on your progress and there is a nice dashboard giving some more insights for those who want them.